 All offers contain contingencies, and they’re one area where you can really give yourself a competitive advantage.
 Common contingencies typically address the home inspection, financing, or the sale of the buyer’s current property.
 To find out what will appeal to the seller, Zagorsky recommends having your agent call their agent and ask, “Other than price, are there any other variables that are important to the seller?”

 Chances are, the seller will want more from the deal than money.
 Your agent can write the contingencies in your offer to appeal to those desires.
 Suggesting a flexible close date will appeal to sellers who haven’t found a place to move yet.
 It takes the pressure off them to find a new home right away.
 Including a contingency clause related to selling your current home makes your offer less attractive than someone who doesn’t have to wait for their house to sell, so consider whether you can afford to pay two mortgages for a short time.
-(Or consider a solution like HomeLight Trade-In!)
+(Or consider a solution like HomeLight Buy Before You Sell!)

 While Andrews advises that buyers never waive a home inspection, in a truly competitive seller’s market, you could write a contingency clause with either a flat “yes” or “no” after the inspection.
 In other words, you won’t request that the seller pay for any necessary repairs; you’ll either proceed with the sale or walk away.
 To sellers, this means that they won’t have to scramble to find a contractor or pay to fix something for the deal to close.